All data is current as of 2013, unless otherwise noted.

 Pursuant to the Nevada Supreme Court’s inherent authority to regulate legal practice in the state, the Court issued Administrative Order ADKT-411 on January 2008 that, among other things: a) instituted performance standards for attorneys in trial-level adult criminal, juvenile delinquency, and appellate representation; b) removed the judiciary from the oversight and administration of indigent defense; and, c) required each county to submit to the Supreme Court for approval local plans for delivering indigent defense services.

 Percentage of alternative funding: 0%

-Nevada statutes require all counties whose population is 100,000 or more to create a county-funded office of the public defender – Clark County (Las Vegas) and Washoe County (Reno) are the only two counties that qualify.
-Each of these counties also has a conflict defender office, though the Clark County Office of the Special Public Defender handles just conflict death penalty cases, other murder cases and representation of parents in termination of parental rights proceedings.
+Nevada statutes require all counties whose population is 100,000 or more to create a county-funded office of the public defender –- Clark County (Las Vegas) and Washoe County (Reno) are the only two counties that qualify.
+Clark County and Washoe County also have conflict defender offices.
+The Clark County Office of the Special Public Defender handles conflicts only in death penalty cases, other murder cases, and representation of parents in termination of parental rights proceedings.
 An independent, coordinated assigned counsel system in Clark County handles all other conflict matters.
-The remaining fourteen counties and one independent city (Carson City) may if they so desire also establish a county public defender office, though only one other (Elko County) has done so.
+In Washoe County, the primary office is the Washoe County Public Defender’s Office, and the Alternate Public Defender’s Office in Washoe County provides conflict representation in all types of trial level cases.